False AP Report About Russian Missiles Hitting Poland Could’ve Triggered WWIII

 The allegedly errant strike killed two persons in the Polish village of Przewodów and provoked an emergency crisis meeting of Poland’s national security team, which will be held Tuesday evening.

-While I did refer to a Ukrainian Air Force spokesman who said Russia used X-101 and X-555 in the latest attacks against Ukraine, and reports that expressed belief that “one or more of these cruise missiles were the ones that struck Poland,” I was very careful in how I reported all this.
+While I did refer to a Ukrainian Air Force spokesman who said Russia used X-101 and X-555 cruise missiles in the latest attacks against Ukraine, and reports that expressed belief that “one or more of these cruise missiles were the ones that struck Poland,” I was very careful in how I reported all this.

 Note the extensive use of the words “accidental,” “allegedly,” “reportedly,” “errant” and “stray” missiles in my report.
 I also explained that the incident had provoked an “emergency crisis meeting” in Poland.